Ocean-Collective/cred/README.md

 ## Generate-Cred Github Action

-The Github [action](.github/workflows/generate-cred.yml) is in charge of both re-computing the Community Cred scores and updatinh the Public [UI Graph](https://ocean-collective.github.io/cred/timeline/@ocean-collective/) every week (Sun at 23:59)
+The Github [action](.github/workflows/generate-cred.yml) is in charge of both re-computing the Community Cred scores and updating the Public [UI Graph](https://ocean-collective.github.io/cred/timeline/@ocean-collective/) every week (Sun at 23:59)

 ## License